 B Nyamboge Mwema Nyawangwe – Art in Tanzania internship

-As well as it is known COVID-19 is a global pandemic in the whole world today.
-Tanzania is among one of the many countries that has been affected in many ways and one of the major areas is in the economic sector.
-Since last April to May 2020 there was a huge rise of cases regarding COVID-19 which led to lockdowns including shutting down of various public places like schools.
-The average has reduced highly since last year since and people are no longer quarantined, despite that, the recently new president ordered for more research/investigation with regard to COVID-19 and measures to prevent it from spreading are still taken.
-Despite Tanzanian boarders being still open several measures are still undertaken by the government and individuals to protect against the spread of COVID19.
-Some of these measures include the one’s set by WHO like wearing face masks, social distancing in public places and washing hands or using hand sanitizers.
+As is well known, COVID-19 is a global pandemic affecting the world today.
+Tanzania is among the many countries that have been affected in various ways, with one of the major areas being the economic sector.
+From April to May 2020, there was a massive rise in COVID-19 cases, which led to lockdowns, including the shutdown of various public places, such as schools.
+The average has decreased since last year, and people are no longer quarantined; despite this, the new president has ordered more research and investigation into COVID-19, and measures to prevent its spread are still being taken.
+Despite Tanzanian borders remaining open, the government and individuals continue to take measures to protect against the spread of COVID-19.
+Some of these measures include those set by the WHO, such as wearing face masks, maintaining social distancing in public places, and washing hands or using hand sanitisers.

-Given the fact that majority of Tanzanian’s are backward economically and can’t afford means of protections such as hand sanitizers, face masks etc., this people are forced to stay at home as to avoid crowds, hence a lot of people have failed to keep up with their daily jobs.
-This is especially to rural people who are self-employed hence when they don’t work means no income generated and therefore reduction of expenses reducing general revenues.
-Some companies also have been forced to deduct workers’ salaries and also expel some workers as to keep up with the financial flows.
+Given that most Tanzanians are economically disadvantaged and can’t afford basic means of protection, such as hand sanitisers and face masks, this person is forced to stay home to avoid crowds.
+Hence, many people have failed to keep up with their daily jobs.
+The problem primarily affects rural individuals who are self-employed; therefore, when they are not working, no income is generated, and consequently, expenses are reduced, which in turn reduces overall revenues.
+Some companies have also been forced to reduce workers’ wages and expel some workers to keep up with the financial flows.

-Despite the rate of COVID-19 gradually falling but other countries are still highly affected by the disease which is more likely contributing to affecting Tanzania economy, currently and the future.
-Some of the major areas directly linked with the economy have shown this impacts.
+Despite the rate of COVID-19 gradually falling, other countries are still highly affected by the disease, which is likely contributing to its impact on Tanzania and in the future.
+Several key areas of the economy have demonstrated this impact.

-The government is facing and will continue facing problem in public budgeting and social services delivery to its people, this is because it has increased demand for public expenditure mainly in procuring tools needed due to COVID-19 such as sanitizers, medical equipment’s and so forth.
-The government revenues are expected to keep failing due to variety in cash flow obtained in direct and indirect taxes, levies and fees.
-As it is known with COVID-19 most of companies decreased workers and also most of workers payments were declined also others were forced to stop working naturally due to factors within.
+The government is facing and will continue to face problems in public budgeting and social services delivery to its people due to increased demand for public expenditure, mainly in procuring tools needed for COVID-19, such as sanitisers, medical equipment, etc. Government revenues are expected to fall due to the variety of cash flows obtained from direct and indirect taxes, levies, and fees.
+As is known, with the COVID-19 pandemic, many companies reduced their workforce, and as a result, the wages of some workers were reduced due to factors beyond their control.

-One of the major sources of the government income in Tanzania is through tourism.
-Which has far more tattered, very few tourists are coming to the country due to restrictions set in countries hence the demand has quite declined.
-The government has reckoned that this year probably only few tourists will come to Tanzania for the holidays which is about a quarter of the normal rate.
-Places like Zanzibar has been so much affected since most of their economy depend on tourism.
-The chain that links from the places that tourist visited and stayed like hotels to the people working there and the suppliers of products or services their jobs have frozen due lack of tourist.
+One of the significant sources of government income in Tanzania is tourism.
+As a result, there are far fewer tourists visiting the country due to restrictions imposed by other countries, and hence demand has declined significantly.
+The government has estimated that this year, only a few tourists will likely visit Tanzania for the holidays, which is about a quarter of the usual rate.
+Places like Zanzibar have been significantly affected, as their economy heavily relies on tourism.
+The chain that links the places tourists visit and stay, such as hotels, to the people working there and the suppliers of products or services, has been frozen due to a lack of tourists.

 Trade

-Tanzania mostly depends on exported products and very few are made within.
-Trade global chains are disrupted, and some factories have been shut down, most of products are running out hence sellers lack products to sell and money circulation has been declining.
-Most of the country boundaries have been closed not allowing products to go out or come in for some time.
-This has also led to rise of prices of some products causing some people not to afford them which leaves these products unsold especially those that are not basic needs or that are luxurious products.
-Export and import of products has been generally affected due to shutdown of some factories which has highly affected the economy.
+Tanzania mostly depends on exported products, with very few manufactured within the country.
+Global trade chains are disrupted, and some factories have been shut down; most products are running out, resulting in a lack of products to sell, and a decline in money circulation.
+Most countries have closed, and products cannot be exported or imported for some time.
+This has also led to a rise in the prices of some products, causing some people to be unable to afford them, which leaves these products unsold, especially those that are not essential or luxurious.
+The export and import of products have been generally affected by the shutdown of some factories, which has impacted the economy.

 Conclusively;

-As for Tanzania as long as COVID 19 continues to exist despite it being within the country or outside its impact on the economy will always be valid and continue to affect the major sectors of the economy, which will keep causing decline of general income gained by individuals and the government at large.
-Such hard times require hard decisions on best measure as to what should be undertaken as to try and maintain the economy to avoid great depression.
+As for Tanzania, as long as COVID-19 persists, its impact on the economy will remain valid, both within the country and outside, and continue to affect the significant sectors of the economy, causing a decline in the general income gained by individuals and the government as a whole.
+Such hard times require tough decisions on the best measures to undertake to maintain the economy and avoid a great depression.

-Already some measures have been taken as to help overcome the economic problems generated due to COVID-19 for example in banks and financial institutions follows the Bank of Tanzania policies measures, this is by issuing relief packages towards their customers especially the small and medium enterprises which include payment holidays ranging from 3-6 months and restricting of loans to extend repayment periods.
+Already, some measures have been taken to help overcome the economic challenges generated by COVID-19.
+For example, banks and financial institutions follow the Bank of Tanzania’s policies by issuing relief packages to their customers, especially small and medium-sized enterprises.
+These packages include payment holidays ranging from 3 to 6 months and restrict loans to extend repayment periods.

 Similar Posts